RocketCommunicationsInc/astro-www/src/pages/grm-service-ux-design/grm-equipment-manager.md

 Operators can access the Equipment Details page for a particular piece of equipment either via the navigation tree or from the grid of Inoperable Equipment.
 When operators open the details page for a piece of equipment, a new navigation tab to access it is added to the right of the Inoperable tab.
 This design allows operators to quickly and easily switch back and forth between equipment they are working with in the app.

-There are two panels on the Equipment Details page, one on top designed to provide comprehensive information and actions for an individual piece of ground equipment and the other below, which is focused on Maintenance.
+There are two panels on the Equipment Details page, one on top designed to provide comprehensive information and actions for an individual piece of ground equipment, and the other below, which is focused on Maintenance.

 ### Equipment Details

 ![GRM Equipment Manager Equipment Details](/img/service-specific-ux-design/grm-equipment-manager/grm-equipment-manager-equip-det-top-details.webp)

-1. **Equipment Tab** - A new tab labeled with the name of the equipment appears to the right of the “Inoperable” home button when operators navigate to any Equipment Details page.
+1. **Equipment Tab** - A new tab labeled with the name of the equipment appears to the right of the “Inoperable” tab when operators navigate to any Equipment Details page.
 2. **Toggles** - Allow operators to change equipment's online/offline and considered/deconsidered states.
 3. **Alerts** - A list of all current and past alerts for the related equipment.
 4. **Current Contacts** - All contacts currently executing that include the related equipment in their equipment string.